tdelta/KollaborierbaR/README.md

 # Quickstart 🚀

-(requires python3 for running a local webserver and Java 8 for running the backend)
+(requires python3 for running a local webserver and Java 8 for running the backend.
+Versions other than Java 8 **will lead to errors**.)

 1. Download the latest `KollaborierbaR.tar.gz` from releases
 2. **OR** build an up to date version yourself: